Kong/kong/spec/README.md

 ## Environment variables

-When testing, Kong will ingore the `KONG_xxx` environment variables that are usually used to configure it.
+When testing, Kong will ignore the `KONG_xxx` environment variables that are usually used to configure it.
 This is to make sure that the tests run deterministically.
 If this behaviour needs to be overridden, the `KONG_TEST_xxx` version of the variable can be used, which will be respected by the Kong test